Friday's Scottish Gossip

 Arsenal and Scotland defender Kieran Tierney is a key target for Newcastle United this summer as they look to strengthen their squad for the Champions League next season. (i Sport)

-Scotland midfielder John McGinn is in line for a lucrative new contract at Aston Villa following the 28-year-old's recent excellent form.
+Scotland midfielder John McGinn is in line for a lucrative new contract with Aston Villa following the 28-year-old's recent excellent form.
 (Telegraph)

-Bayer Leverkusen right-back Jermaine Frimpong, the 22-year-old for whom would receive a sell-on fee, is on the brink of a move worth more than £50m to Manchester United, with talks between the clubs at an "advanced stage", according to Bild.
+Bayer Leverkusen right-back Jeremie Frimpong, the 22-year-old for whom Celtic would receive a sell-on fee, is on the brink of a move worth more than £50m to Manchester United, with talks between the clubs at an "advanced stage", according to Bild.
 (Bild via Daily Record)

 Writing for Sportiva, Japan midfielder Reo Hatate, who has been linked with Brighton & Hove Albion, has moved to shut down any talk that he skipped Celtic's title celebrations to secure a transfer away from the Scottish champions.
 (Sportiva via Daily Record)